neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 ![examples](https://junyanz.github.io/CycleGAN/images/objects.jpg)

 CycleGAN is a method of unpaired image to image translation.
 Unfortunately, its possible to use CycleGAN without fully understanding or appreciating the mathematics involved.
-That, in my opinion, is a real shame.
+That is a real shame.

-In this article I'll walkthroguh the mathematics behind Cycle-Consistent Adversarial Networks.
+In this article I'll walkthrough the mathematics behind Cycle-Consistent Adversarial Networks.
 Please read the [paper](https://arxiv.org/pdf/1703.10593.pdf) for a more comprehensive explanation.

 # Unpaired vs Paired